CURRENT PROJECT

 Former combatants share how they became political leaders in our videos | Former combatants share how they became political leaders in our videos | Photo: Berghof Foundation

-Together with the United Nations we work to improve international support to the transformation of non-state armed groups after war.
+Together with the United Nations we work to improve support to the transformation of non-state armed groups after war.

-Timeframe: 2021 - 2022
+Timeframe: 2021 - 2024

 The disarmament, demobilisation and reintegration (DDR) of non-state armed groups (NSAGs) are integral components of conflict resolution and peacebuilding.
 For many armed groups, their political participation in democratic processes is a key condition for their readiness to undergo DDR processes.
 However, while DDR is a well-established instrument within UN, and other international peace missions, there is little programmatic support for rebel-to-party transitions and the political (re-) integration of ex-combatants.
 The new module 2.20 of the International DDR Standards (IDDRS) on the Politics of DDR offers a fresh attempt to manage this intersection.